StackVista/stackstate-docs/develop/developer-guides/custom-functions/template-functions.md

 ### Manually create a template function

 Below are some examples templates to create components.
 Note that a template isn't limited to rendering only components and relations.
-It can render JSON for any StackState domain object that is supported by restapi, for example a Domain, Layer, Check or Stream. and also not only single object, but several multiple objects with one template.
+It can render JSON for any StackState domain object that's supported by restapi, for example a Domain, Layer, Check or Stream. and also not only single object, but several multiple objects with one template.

 * A simple template that creates a component.
 Its template function must define the parameters with the following names: `name`, `description`, `componentTypeId`, `layerId`, `domainId` and `environmentId`.